RobertTate/JellyDropServerSide/README.md

-# Covalence Full Stack Project Boilerplate - Used For Server Side of Covalence Final Project
+# Covalence Full Stack Project Boilerplate -
 This boilerplate includes build scripts and setup for a ReactJS front-end and an ExpressJS back-end.

 ### Getting Started